Activity recognition: Fresnel zone

-When a person is moving across different Fresnel zones, the signal path formed by the reflection of the human body changes, and if people move vertically through Fresnel zones, the change of signal will be periodical.
-In the paper, and, they have applied the Fresnel model to the activity recognition task and got a more accurate result.
+When a person is moving across different Fresnel zones, the signal path formed by the reflection of the human body changes, and if people move vertically through Fresnel zones, the change of signal will be periodic.
+In a pair of papers, Wang et.al. applied the Fresnel model to the activity recognition task and got a more accurate result.

 Modeling of the human body

 In some tasks, we should consider modeling the human body accurately to achieve better results.
 For example, described the human body as concentric cylinders for breath detection.
 The outside of the cylinder denotes the rib cage when people inhale, and the inside denotes that when people exhale.
 So the difference between the radius of that two cylinders represents the moving distance during breathing.

 The change of the signal phases can be expressed in the following equation: